Bundela

 The Bundela is a Rajput clan.
-Over several generations, the cadet lineages of Bundela Rajputs founded several states in area what came to be known as Bundelkhand anciently known as Chedi Kingdom from the 16th century.
+Over several generations, the cadet lineages of Bundela Rajputs founded several states in area what came to be known as Bundelkhand from the 16th century.

 Etymology

 As per Jaswant Lal Mehta, the word "Bundela" is based on a deity, named Bind-bhasini Devi, who is believed to have her abode on the Bindhachal, the northern most part of the Vindhya ranges.

 Expansion legends

 According to Bundela legends, Jagdas' descendant Arjunpal was the ruler of Mahoni.
 His eldest son Birpal succeeded him as the king of Mahoni, although his younger son Sohanpal was the best warrior.
 To get his share of the kingdom, Sohanpal sought help from Naga (alias Hurmat Singh), the Khangar ruler of Kurar (Kundar).
 Naga demanded a matrimonial alliance in return.
 When Sohanpal refused, Naga tried to detain him and forcibly agree him to the condition.
 Sohanpal escaped, and unsuccessfully sought help from the Chauhans, the Salingars, and the Kachwahas.
 Ultimately, a Panwar chief named Panpal (or Punyapal) agreed to help him.
 Their joint army defeated Naga in 1288 CE.
 Sohanpal killed all the Khangar men in the fort, but spared the babies on the condition that the Khangars would serve as the servants of the Bundelas.
 Sohanpal became the king of Kurar, and his daughter married Panpal.

-The Mughal-Era Rajputs of Rajasthan eventually refused to acknowledge the Rajput identity claimed by their eastern counterparts, such as the Bundelas.